 - Collect your order tickets and wait for your seat

-- Locate and sit at your booth counter seat alone (YAAASS!)
+- Locate and sit at your booth counter seat alone

-- Fill up the chit, place your order chit and pencil on the table near the window and press a button
+- Fill up the chit, place your order chit and pencil on the table near the window, and press a button

 So it’s a 10/10 for experience, but how does the ramen fare taste-wise?

-Ichiran boasts a creamy, slightly sweet, tonkotsu broth which is well-balanced with the mild spiciness from a secret sauce – an original aged “Spicy Red Sauce” made of a chili powder based blend of over 30 ingredients – doled out onto the bowl of piping hot ramen.
+Ichiran boasts a creamy, slightly sweet, tonkotsu broth.
+The broth is well-balanced with a mild spiciness from Ichiran’s secret sauce.
+This is an original aged “Spicy Red Sauce” and is made of a chili powder-based blend of over 30 ingredients.
+This is doled out onto the bowl of piping hot ramen.

-The ajitsuke tamago (marinated soft-boiled egg) for your inviting bowl of ramen is served separately in a tiny saucer.
+The separately served Ajitsuke Tamago comes in a tiny saucer.
 You’ll need to peel your own egg here at Ichiran.
-Most people like their soft-boiled ramen eggs with a beautiful molten yolk, but I prefer mine cooked a little more and that is exactly the sort of doneness served at Ichiran!
-This was a surprise, because most places serve it perfectly the way the majority enjoys the eggs – really runny in the centre.
+Most people like their soft-boiled ramen eggs with a beautiful molten yolk, but I prefer mine cooked a little more and that is exactly the sort of doneness served at Ichiran.
+This was a surprise because most places serve it perfectly the way the majority enjoys the eggs – really runny in the center.

 I’d describe Ichiran’s cha shu as thinly sliced, flavourful, and really lean.
 While some diners have commented that they would love it to be a little more fatty, I feel Ichiran’s cha shu is completely to my taste!
 While I love my fatty pork belly, I feel that with a broth this delicious, I don’t want the fattiness to overwhelm it so the thin, lean cha shu slices are perfect in my book!